Mango Smoothie Recipe

 If the fruits aren’t quite ready, let them ripen on the counter at room temperature for a few days until soft enough to your liking.
 You can speed up the process by keeping the mangoes in a paper bag at room temperature.
 Once ripe, you’ll either need to store them in the refrigerator or cut them.

-1. Rinse and peel mangoes.
+1. Alternately you may simply rinse and peel mangoes.
 Chop or slice them.
 Peel oranges with a peeler and remove most of the pith and deseed them.
 Alternately you can use orange juice.
 If you prefer a chilled smoothie, chill your mangoes and oranges in the refrigerator or freeze for an hour.

 2. Add the mangoes to a blender.